MonsteRico/ObsidianNotes/content/Apartments.md

 - the townhomes require us to have a 4th person
 - most bathrooms not in rooms, some are
 - has "deluxe" rooms where those people end up having to pay a little more rent
+- not pet friendly apparently? even though i thought they were?
 # Rise
 - on chauncey hill, louder part of campus
 - supposedly has eleveator problems in a 10 floor building